glensc/eventum-oldwiki/Home.md

-_This wiki is being updated and restructured.
-Original content was moved from older wiki site._
+_This wiki is being updated and restructured._
+_Original content was moved from an older wiki site._

 ![](https://launchpadlibrarian.net/41243495/64.png)